jaimetur/PhotoMigrator/help/4-immich-photos.md

 ## <span style="color:blue">Remove All Assets from Immich Photos:</span>
-- From version 3.0.0 onwards, the script can be executed a feature to 'Remove All Assets' from Immich Photos'.
+- From version 3.0.0 onwards, the script supports a feature to 'Remove All Assets' from Immich Photos'.
-- If you configure properly the file 'Config.ini' and execute this Extra Mode, the script will connect automatically to your Immich Photos database and will remove ALL the assets and Albums found.
+- If you configure properly the file 'Config.ini' and execute this feature, the script will connect automatically to your Immich Photos database and will remove ALL the assets and Albums found.
 - To execute this Extra Mode, you can use the Flag: _'-srAll, --immich-remove-all-assets'_

     > [!IMPORTANT]